yanivle/yanivle.github.io/_drafts/2018-11-13-cloth-simulation-in-typescript.md

   <br/>
 </div>

-In this post I will describe a couple of the more interesting things about this small project.

-#### Representing the Cloth
+### Representing the Cloth
-The cloth is represented by a 2 dimensional array of *joints*, interconnected by *springs*, which allow the cloth to strech.
+The cloth is represented by a 2 dimensional array of *joints*, interconnected by *springs*, representing the strands of the fabric, and allowing the cloth to deform and stretch.

 You can see the joints here:

 {% include image.html url="/assets/images/posts/clothsim3d/particles.png" %}

-The springs are connecting each joint to it's 8 neighbors (up, down, left, right, and up-left, up-right, bottom-left, and bottom-right):
+The springs are connecting each joint to its 8 neighbors (up, down, left, right, and up-left, up-right, bottom-left, and bottom-right):

 {% include image.html url="/assets/images/posts/clothsim3d/spring_structure.png" %}

-This seemingly simple setup does look like a piece of cloth when we apply more forces.
+Remarkably, this seemingly simple setup is all that you need, and it already looks like a piece of cloth when we apply more forces.
 Here are the springs when resting on an invisible sphere:

 {% include image.html url="/assets/images/posts/clothsim3d/spring_structure_invisible_sphere.png" %}